 - In a medium saucepan, stir together the white sugar, corn syrup, and water.
 Cook, stirring, over medium heat until sugar dissolves, then bring to a boil.
 Without stirring, heat to 300 to 310 degrees F (149 to 154 degrees C), or until a small amount of syrup dropped into cold water forms hard, brittle threads.

 - Remove from heat and stir in flavored extract and food coloring, if desired.
-Pour onto a greased cookie sheet.
+Pour onto a greased or silpat lined baking sheet/ jellyroll pan (the kind with raised edges).
 Let cool, and break into large pieces that resemble broken ice.
 Store in an airtight container.